Amy Yoder Begley

-Amy Yoder Begley (née Yoder; born January 11, 1978 in Topeka, Indiana) is an American middle and long-distance runner and a US Olympian in the 10,000 meter event at the 2008 Summer Olympics in Beijing.
-Yoder Begley lives in Atlanta, Georgia, where she is coach of the Atlanta Track Club, assisted by her husband Andrew Begley.
+Amy Yoder Begley (née Yoder; born January 11, 1978) is an American running coach and former middle and long-distance runner.
+Yoder Begley was a national champion at three different distances (3k indoor, 10k road, 15k road) and competed in the 10,000 meter event at the 2008 Summer Olympics in Beijing.

 High school career

 Yoder Begley attended East Noble High School in Kendallville, Indiana.
 She was a four-time state champion (one cross country and three 3200 meter titles) and held the 3200 meter state record from 1996 until 2011 when it was broken by Culver Academy's Waverly Neer.

 Collegiate career

 Yoder Begley graduated from the University of Arkansas in 2001.
 She was a two-time NCAA champion and a 15-time All-American.
 She was 2000 SEC Female Athlete of the Year, and in 2016 she was selected to the Southeastern Conference 2016 Class of Women's Legends representing Arkansas.
 She won the Honda Sports Award as the nation's top female cross country runner in 2000.